rccoleman/lamarzocco/README.md

 If you don't have HACS installed or would prefer to install manually.

 1. Create a `config/custom_comoponents` directory if it doesn't already exist
-2. Run this repo and move `lamarzocco` into `config/custom_components`.
+2. Clone this repo and move `lamarzocco` into `config/custom_components`.
 Your directory tree should look like `config/custom_components/lamarzocco/...files...`

 #### Restart Home Assistant